u-eff-gee/utr/README.md

 * Cologne LaBr, Saint Gobain BrilLanCe 380 1.5x1.5"
 * Darmstadt LaBr, Saint Gobain BrilLanCe 380, 3x3"
-* Duke 60% HPGe "1" (Ortec serial number 36-TN31061A)
-* Duke 60% HPGe "2" (Ortec serial number 36-TN30986A)
-* Duke 60% HPGe "3" (Ortec serial number 36-TN40663A)
-* Duke 60% HPGe "4" (Ortec serial number 36-TN21033A)
-* Duke 55% HPGe (Ortec serial number 4-TN21638A)
-* Duke 55% HPGe (Ortec serial number 4-TN31524A)
-* Duke 120% HPGe "Zero degree detector" (Ortec serial number 33-P40383A)
-* Darmstadt 100% HPGe "1" (Canberra serial number 10PC473156-A)
-* Darmstadt 100% HPGe "2" (Eurisys Mesures serial number 10PC447589-A)
-* Darmstadt Clover 100% "Polarimeter" (Eurisys Mesures serial number 10PC447590-a)
-* Cologne 100% HPGe (Ortec serial number 73954)
-* Stuttgart 86.2% HPGe (Canberra serial number 37-N311204)

-#### 2.1.3 Why so much code?
+#### 2.1.4 Why so much code?

-When looking at the code, even at the latest campaign, you may notice that parts of the code are redundant (for example several `Table2_XY.cc` files which contain almost the same information except for little changes).
-Furthermore, if you are used to codes like the [Agata Simulation Code](http://agata.pd.infn.it/documents/simulations/agataCode.html) or [G4Horus](https://gitlab.ikp.uni-koeln.de/jmayer/g4horus.git), you may notice that they heavily employ templates or abstract classes to reduce the code volume, for example for HPGe detectors, which all have about the same topology (a crystal, a cold finger, some housing ...).
+When looking at the code, even at the latest campaign, you may notice that parts of the code are redundant (for example several `DetectorConstruction/Campaign_2018_2019/src/Table2_XY.cc` files which contain almost the same information except for little changes).

-However, if there is one thing we have learned about the UTR over the years, it is that anything can change.
+This is because we have learned, that, in the UTR, anything can change at any.
 We are using different detectors every time, which have to be moved/shielded/exchanged between runs, shielding on the tables is reinforced or removed, new things are very often custom-made and don't have simple shapes, ...
-The code somehow reflects this volatility of the setup, therefore it includes some more copy & paste and less abstract programming than other simulations.
+The code somehow reflects this volatility of the setup, therefore it must include some more copy & paste and less abstract programming than other simulations with a well-defined setup.

-#### 2.1.4 Bricks
+#### 2.1.5 Bricks
 *Deprecated!
 Only valid for geometries before 2018 campaign*

 For maximum flexibility, the shielding of the setup can be constructed brick by brick.
 To avoid the `G4Solid->G4LogicalVolume->G4PhysicalVolume` procedure each time one would like to place a standardized brick, a lot of them are predefined as classes in `Bricks.hh`.